anbjos/5g_mixed-numerology/README.md

 5. **Inter-Symbol Interference Reduction**
    To minimize ISI, the symbol is extracted from the **middle of the CP-plus-symbol interval**.
 The phase is adjusted to effectively **delay the signal by half a cyclic prefix**, centering the sampling window.

-Let me know if you'd like a diagram to illustrate this process—it would complement the explanation well.